ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 predictions = model.predict(dataset_df=dataframe)
 ```

-`prediction` will be a dataframe contaning the prediction and confidence score / probability of all output features.
+`predictions` will be a dataframe contaning the prediction and confidence score / probability of all output features.

 If you want to compute also measures on the quality of the predictions you can run: